Olena Turyanska. Agape. Absolute loveExhibitions

 You can visit the exhibition from October 24, 2024, to February 2, 2025.

-Working hours: Wednesday-Sunday, from 12 PM to 7 PM.
+Working hours: Wednesday-Sunday, from 12 PM to 7 PM (the Ticket Office is open until 6.30 PM).

 ❗ We care about everyone’s safety, so in case of an air raid alert, the exhibition will be closed.
 At this time, you can go to the nearest shelter.
 The exhibition will start working after the end of an air raid alert.